marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 ### gitlab ci/cd variables
 * TEAM_ID $ENV{TEAM_ID}
 * how to keep sensitive data secret?
-* protected variables, make yourself maintainr, only maintainer can push to protected branches and merge on them; so no one can extradit protected variables
+* protected variables, make yourself maintainer, only maintainer can push to protected branches and merge on them; so no one can extract protected variables

 * include templates from other repositories:  company wide branded template (which has some benefits)

 ### why ci/cd in legacy projects is challenging?
 * low code quality, huge number of little issues;
-* what to utomate first? wat to automatize first? compiling, packaging, then regression tests
+* what to automate first? what to automatize first? compiling, packaging, then regression tests

-ci/cd makes sw engineers more productive and happier; impact on business: either have a high-quality sotware code base which allows easy releases or have low quality code where it is hard to release
+ci/cd makes sw engineers more productive and happier; impact on business: either have a high-quality software code base which allows easy releases or have low quality code where it is hard to release
 * gitlab.com; kosadev; example ci gitlab .. (add from photo)

-* relesae for ios is done with fastlane: release app to appstore and google play immedietaly
+* release for ios is done with fastlane: release app to appstore and google play immediately
-* google file based istribution for testing
+* google file based distribution for testing
 * todo check what means CTA?

 --------

 ## QML Hot reload in practice - Alex Leutgöb (Felgo)
 * how to improve review meetings for remote teams
-* fueled by the story: pandemic changeed the way of working
+* fueled by the story: pandemic changed the way of working
 * Felgo SDK expands the Qt SDK
 * Felgo Live is their hot reload solution
 ### the virus and challenges